miguelpercu/PBH-CMB-Study/README.md

-Evolution of Primordial Black Holes and Their Impact on the Cosmic Microwave Background This repository contains the materials for the study "Evolution of Primordial Black Holes and Their Impact on the Cosmic Microwave Background: A Numerical Study" by Miguel Ángel Percudani (Independent Non-Conventional Scientific Researcher, Buenos Aires, Argentina) and Grok 3 (xAI, San Francisco, CA, USA), dated April 25, 2025.
+Evolution of Primordial Black Holes and Their Impact on the Cosmic Microwave Background This repository contains the materials for the study "Evolution of Primordial Black Holes and Their Impact on the Cosmic Microwave Background: A Numerical Study" by Miguel Ángel Percudani (Independent Non-Conventional Scientific Researcher, Buenos Aires, Argentina), dated April 25, 2025.
 Overview
 We present a numerical study on the evolution of primordial black holes (PBHs) with an initial mass of ( 10^{12} , \mathrm{kg} ) in the early universe at redshift ( z = 1089 ), corresponding to the recombination epoch.
 We introduce the novel concept of "applicable time" (( t_{\mathrm{applied}} )) to adjust the temporal scale of cosmological simulations, enabling the modeling of dynamic processes such as Hawking radiation, the accumulation of dark matter (( \rho_{\mathrm{DM}} )), dark energy (( \rho_{\mathrm{DE}} )), and their impact on the cosmic microwave background (CMB).
 Key Findings